One of the most important mosque in the country and a fine example of Ottoman architecture.

 Gazebo fountain inside the grounds of the Gazi-Husrevbey Mosque.

-and teenage years took place during the 90s, which lends to a credible theory that many of the people our age back then were either killed or displaced, with those having fled, not returning.
+a credible theory that many of the people our age back then were either killed or displaced, with those having fled, not returning.

 The war is simply an inescapable topic when talking or indeed blogging about Sarajevo, and I kept thinking to myself that 15 years ago I would never have thought I would ever end up coming here, but here I was.
 It just goes to show that the city is more than back on its feet and is striding proudly and confidently into the future.
 It reminded me a lot of one of my favourite cities in the world, Berlin, after everything that happened there.
 In a macabre sort of way, it's almost as if what happened here has made the place the unique and intriguing place it is.